TAO-TAO-TAO-TAO-TAO/SD-Net/README.md

-## SD-Net: A Novel Keypoint Selection and Filtering for 6DoF Pose Estimation in Stacked Scenarios
+## SD-Net: Symmetric-Aware Keypoint Prediction and Domain Adaptation for 6D Pose Estimation In Bin-picking Scenarios
-This is the code of pytorch version for paper: [**A Novel Keypoint Selection and Filtering for 6DoF Pose Estimation in Stacked Scenarios**]
+This is the code of pytorch version for paper: [**Symmetric-Aware Keypoint Prediction and Domain Adaptation for 6D Pose Estimation In Bin-picking Scenarios**]

 ## Environment